cnorm35/bridgetown-blog/src/_posts/upgrading_jumpstart_pro.md

 lib" and "ignore the changes in app/views".
 That's really up to you and how you prefer to do things.

+For me, I'm not actively working or making changes to `lib` so feel ok marking those as reviewed and generally ignore all the changes to my views and cherry-pick or copy-paste any changes I'd like to include.

-Resolving conflicts is beyond the scope for this post but the `--ours` and `--theirs` flags for git can be a big help.
+Resolving conflicts is beyond the scope of this post but the `--ours` and `--theirs` flags for git can be a big help.
 You can read some more info on those [here](https://howchoo.com/git/git-merge-conflicts-rebase-ours-theirs){:target="_blank"}
-For me, I'm not actively working or making changes to `lib` so feel ok marking those as reviewed and generally ignore all the changes to my views and cherry-pick or copy-paste any changes I'd like to include.

 As mentioned before, keeping this potentially hairy upgrade within its own branch giving you plenty of time to review and test before merging allows you